jckouame/EclipseTrainingSlides/tracecompass/slides.md

 - Send an even request to the trace:
 	- Create an anonymous class of type `TmfEventRequest`
 	- Override handleData and output the time stamp of each event to console
+		- **Bonus**: Print a specific field of the event
 	- When the request is **completed**, output something to the console
 - <b>Go!</b>

+---
+title: Module 2 Review

+TODO: Review notions and exercices

 ---
 title: Module 7